ratatoskr-app/Grokking-System-Design/designs/facebook-messenger.md

 ## 2.Requirements and Goals

-### Functional Requirements
+- **Functional Requirements**
-1. Messenger should support one-on-one conversations between users.
+  - Messenger should support one-on-one conversations between users.
-2. Messenger should keep track of the online/offline statuses of its users.
+  - Messenger should keep track of the online/offline statuses of its users.
-3. Messenger should support persistent storage of chat history
+  - Messenger should support persistent storage of chat history

-### Non-functional Requirements:
+- **Non-functional Requirements**
-1. Users should have real-time chat experience with minimum latency.
+  - Users should have real-time chat experience with minimum latency.
-2. Our system should be highly consistent; users should be able to see the same chat history on all their devices.
+  - Our system should be highly consistent; users should be able to see the same chat history on all their devices.
-3. Messenger’s high availability is desirable; we can tolerate lower availability in the interest of consistency.
+  - Messenger’s high availability is desirable; we can tolerate lower availability in the interest of consistency.

-### Extended Requirements:
+- **Extended Requirements**
   - **Group Chats:** Messenger should support multiple people talking to each other in a group.
   - **Push notifications:** Messenger should be able to notify users of new messages when they are offline.

 ## 3.Capacity Estimation and Constraints
-Let’s assume that we have **500 million daily active users** and on average each user sends 40 messages daily; this gives us **20 billion** messages per day.

-**Storage Estimation:** Let’s assume that on average a message is 100 bytes, so to store all the messages for one day we would need 2TB of storage.
+- Assumptions
+  - **500 million** daily active users
+  - 40 Message/Day each user
+  - `500M * 40 => 20B/Day`
+- Storage Estimation
+  - Average a message is 100 bytes
-`20 billion messages * 100 bytes => 2 TB/day`
+  - 2TB of storage per day `20 billion messages * 100 bytes => 2 TB/day`

-To store five years of chat history, we would need 3.6 petabytes of storage.

-`2 TB * 365 days * 5 years ~= 3.6 PB`
+  - 3.6 PB for 5 years `2 TB * 365 days * 5 years ~= 3.6 PB`

-Other than the chat messages, we would also need to store users’ information, messages’ metadata (ID, Timestamp, etc.).
-Not to mention, the above calculation doesn’t take data compression and replication in consideration.

-**Bandwidth Estimation:** If our service is getting 2TB of data every day, this will give us 25MB of incoming data for each second.
+  - Space for Users Infromation and message metadata
+- Bandwidth Estimation:

-`2 TB / 86400 sec ~= 25 MB/s`
+  - 25MB/S `2 TB / 86400 sec ~= 25 MB/s` both upload and download

-Since each incoming message needs to go out to another user, we will need the same amount of bandwidth 25MB/s for both upload and download.

 **High level estimates:**